outscraper/outscraper-python/examples/Trustpilot Reviews Scraper.md

-# Trustpilot Reviews With Python
+# Trustpilot Reviews Scraper With Python

 Returns reviews from Trustpilot businesses.
 In case no reviews were found by your search criteria, your search request will consume the usage of one review.[Outscraper API](https://app.outscraper.cloud/api-docs#tag/Reviews-and-Comments/paths/~1trustpilot~1reviews/get).